minnojs/minno-time/src/js/extensions/iat/README.md

 To read more about the scorer see [here](/src/js/extensions/dscore/README.md)

 ### More...
 This IAT component is an extension of PIP, so you can use any of PIP's settings or functionality with the IAT.
-For example you can add any meta data to your post using the IAT
-`addSettings` API:
+For example, you can add any meta data to your post using the IAT `addSettings` API:

 ```js
 IAT.addSettings('metaData',{